TalalMajeed/Blockchain-Voting-System/README.md

 ## Tech Stack:

-The Frontend Part of this Project is based on the following Tech Stack:
+This Project is based on the following Tech Stack:

 -   NextJS
 -   Web Sockets